 For the first time since I started work on this YEAR OF THE SLEEPWALK thing, I can see the finish line.
 It’s almost close enough to touch.
-Worst case scenario, I should be able to get this thing in the hands of the few people I’m planning on sharing it with in time for Christmas.
+Worst case scenario, I should be able to get it in the hands of the few people I’m planning on sharing it with in time for Christmas.
 After beginning to feel like one of those blowhards who’s always talking about some project they never manage to finish, it smells a bit like vindication.
 And cinnamon.

 (Don’t tell me finish lines are scentless.
 I’ll never believe it.)